 Mastering the Art of the 5-Minute Presentation

 The 5-minute presentation, from an audience perspective, is more engaging and less boring than a typical 60-minute talk.
 But the 5-minute presentation is the most challenging of all presentations to create and deliver.
+How much can and should you cram into those five minutes?
+What can you do to maximize the time and get the most important information across to the audience?

 Creating a compelling, focused speech with a single message is the ultimate goal of the 5-minute presentation.
 Whether you are crafting this short yet powerful presentation for a venture capital pitch, selling a product, or educating an audience — the creation process is the first vital step.
+But is five minutes enough time?

 What Can Be Accomplished in 5 Minutes?